101 fantastic activities for the Christmas 2019 school holidays

 Where: Eden Project, Bodelva, St Austell, Cornwall, PL24 2SG

-Need to know: Events included in admission price.
-Family ticket from £64 online.
+Need to know: Family ticket to the Eden Project costs from £67 online.

 Forage for a fossil